athulya24453/athulya24453/README.md

 - 🎨 I love experimenting with **creative AI applications**.
 - 🌌 I’m fascinated by the possibilities of **remote sensing in AI**.
-- 🧑‍🏫 I enjoy solving challenging problems using Programming and Mathematics.
+- 🧑‍🏫 I enjoy solving challenging problems using **Programming and Mathematics**.

 ---